 There will certainly be able room at center point of a wall or bell tent for you to jump around.
 But the same calisthenics likely can’t be performed along the interior perimeter walls.
 The height of the wall plays an important role in calculating the useable space inside of your shelter.
 The average safari tent comes with 5 foot walls, allowing great space for bunk beds, storage, and walking space for shorter people.

 A bell tents conical shape incoherently comes less wall heights around the sidewalls.
-An average wall tent comes with 24” walls that progressively rise towards a 10 foot center pole.
+An average bell tent comes with 24” walls that progressively rise towards a 10 foot center pole.
 This means that there is a bit less standing room inside of a bell tent, and chairs may need to be placed a bit further away from the wall to comfortably use them.
-Not all bell tents are created equally though, so search around to find a bell tent provides the tallest wall.
-Life inTents 5M bell tents come with 29.5” side walls , while our 6M tents come with 31" walls - helping give a bit more wiggle room for a headboard, chairs and sofas.
+Not all bell tents are created equally though, so search around to find a bell tent that offers the tallest wall.
+Life inTents 5M bell tents come with generous 29.5” side walls , and our 6M tents come with 31" walls - helping give a bit more wiggle room for a headboard, chairs and sofas.

 8. Tent Pack Size and Weight

 Along with all the upside of canvas tents comes one downside, they are heavy.
 You won’t find many people willing to hike more than 100 yards with one, as canvas tents, along with their poles, will weigh around 100 pounds.

 Canvas safari tents do pack down fairly well into about a 2’x4’ duffle bag, which will not take up too much space in your adventure vehicle.
-However, you will need to make room for a few more pole bags if you are leaning towards a canvas wall tent.
+However, you will need to make room for a several more heavy & long pole bags if you are leaning towards a canvas wall tent.